IDNI/tau-lang/README.md

 * `d|dbg|debug`: Can be on/off.
 Controls debug mode.
 It's off by default.

-## Recurrence relations and input/output variables
+## Recurrence relations and IO variables

-As in other programming languages, you could define functions (recurrence relations in Tau Language) and input/output variables.
+As in other programming languages, you could define functions (recurrence relations in Tau Language) and IO variables.
 The syntax of the commands is the following:

 * `definitions|defs`: shows all the definitions of the current program.
-That includes the definitions of the recursive relations and the input/output variables.
+That includes the definitions of the recursive relations and the IO variables.

 * `definitions|defs <number>`: shows the definition of the given recurrence relation.